docker-hy/docker-hy.github.io/pages/part1/section-5.md

 - Minor: Our container build process creates many layers resulting in increased image size

-Let's fix the bigger issue first.
-We will look at the minor issue in part 3.
+We will fix the major issue first.
+The minor issue will get our attention in part 3.

 By inspecting `docker container ls -a` we can see all our previous runs.
 When we filter this list with